wiegerw/aitools/README.md

 Note that this is not a tutorial, but rather a precise description of the algorithms that were implemented.

+## Licensing

+The code is available under the [Boost Software License 1.0](http://www.boost.org/LICENSE_1_0.txt).
+A [local copy](https://github.com/wiegerw/aitools/blob/main/LICENSE) is included in the repository.

+For the experiments a script called `prep.py` is used that is available under the [MIT License](https://opensource.org/license/mit/).
+A [local copy](https://github.com/wiegerw/aitools/blob/main/MIT-LICENSE) is included in the repository.

 ## Installation

 ### Requirements